 Disability insurance goes by a lot of names.
 Some people call it paycheck protection or income protection.
 Other people call it disability income insurance, long-term disability insurance or individual disability insurance.
 Regardless of what you call it, this insurance product offers critical protection for any working American.
+If you’re sick or injured and unable to work as a result, long-term disability insurance can replace some of your lost income.
+This helps you pay your bills and maintain your standard of life while focusing on your health and family.
+Disability can take many forms, including musculoskeletal disorders, cancer, heart disease, injuries and mental health disorders.
+The CDC says that 61 million adults in the U.S. have some form of disability.

 Although some disability risks increase with age, younger individuals are also vulnerable.
 The Social Security Administration says that more than one in four of today’s twenty-year-olds will experience disability before reaching retirement age.

-When disability strikes during a person’s working years, medical problems can leadto financial ones.
-Many people in this situation find themselves having to pay out of pocket medical bills while being unable to continue earning anincome.
-For anyone living paycheck to paycheck, this can create an economic disaster immediately.
-However, even people with some savings may find themselves depleting their retirement funds and college tuition accounts quickly.
+When disability strikes during a person’s working years, medical problems can lead to financial ones.
+Many people in this situation find themselves having to pay out of pocket medical bills while being unable to continue earning an income.

 Long-term disability coverage provides a solution by replacing a portion of the lost income.
-Because the risk of disabilityis so great, this is an insurance product that all working Americans who depend on a paycheck should have.
+Because the risk of disability is so great, this is an insurance product that all working Americans who depend on a paycheck should have.

 How Long-Term and Short-Term Disability Insurance Differ